Originally published on November 6, 2018, updated December 27, 2022

 Amazon may ask for some additional allowances to support initiatives such as AVS (Amazon Vendor Support) aka SVS (Strategic Vendor Support), Subscribe and Save, or get vendors to commit to a certain advertising budget.
 However, the four main agreements mentioned above (base, freight, damage, payment) are the ones you will undoubtedly need to address.

 While you can negotiate these requests to increase the allowances, again depending on your size, you will find that you have to compromise slightly.
-Be prepared to have something in your back pocket so you are not bled dry and end up with an account that is no longer profitable.
+Be prepared to have something in your back pocket so you are not bled dry.
+You don't want to end up with an account that is no longer profitable.

 When working with Amazon via wholesale, you need to ensure you have the margins to support this model and are including all allowances in your overall cost calculations.
 If you don’t, you might find out your account is not actually profitable and can no longer work with Amazon on the vendor side.